 - Established Diversity and Women’s initiatives within its MMMPact corporate social responsibility outreach.
 The initiatives encourage recruiting, programming and support for women and people of color

-- Earned a score of 100% on the Human Rights Campaign Foundation’s 2018 Corporate Equality Index, which measures LGBTQ Workplace Equality;
+- For three straight years, earned a score of 100% on the Human Rights Campaign Foundation’s Corporate Equality Index, which measures LGBTQ Workplace Equality;

 - Encourages civic leadership, which has resulted in partners chairing local and statewide groups such as the Georgia Bar Diversity Program, Gate City Bar Association, Georgia Asian Pacific American Bar Association, Human Rights Campaign, Lambda Legal and Stonewall Bar Association;

 - Proactively recruits entry-level associates through participation in the Southeastern Minority Job Fair in both Atlanta and DC

 - Established an annual internship program for diverse high school students designed to encourage them to pursue legal careers

 - Established an employee affinity group for members of the LGBTQ community and their allies; and